subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 7: The Variation Auto-Encoder (VAE)

 This brings us to the current generation of auto-encoders, and the VAE, which is still state of the art in this area.
 The VAE uses the same mathematical framework of minimizing the VFE as the Helmholtz machine, however it uses a clever way to use backprop to train the model.
-This allowed the model to scale up and handle inputs consisting of hundreds of thousands of nodes, which has enabled to serve as a generator for photo-realistic images.
+This allows the model to scale up and handle inputs consisting of hundreds of thousands of nodes, which has enabled to serve as a generator for photo-realistic images.
 The Dreamer V4 model that I mentioned earlier uses a pre-trained VAE to serve as its auto-encoder.
 The VAE is certainly attractive for generating latent representations for images in machine learning models, however the use of backprop in its training makes it a less likely candidate for how the brain operates.

 ### Predictive Coding